mindriot101/mindriot101.github.io/content/2013-09-04-null-objects-for-the-win.markdown

 title: Null objects for the win
 date: 2013-09-04 23:18
 comments: true
-categories: programming python
+Tags: python, code design
-Category: Coding
+Category: tech

 So I've been watching a lot of OO refactoring screencasts and reading posts and I'm able to say I've implemented some of the advice I've heard.
 Life's all about learning eh?